jart/landlock-make/README.md

 Landlocked Make can be customized using special variables per-target:

-- `TARGET: .UNVEIL = [rwcx:]PATH...` to unveil without prerequisites
+- `TARGET: private .UNVEIL = [rwcx:]PATH...` to unveil without prerequisites
-- `TARGET: .UNSANDBOXED = 1` to disable sandboxing on a build target
+- `TARGET: private .UNSANDBOXED = 1` to disable sandboxing on a build target

 ## Performance